 Sedona is one of the most gorgeous places to visit in Arizona.
 Some people say there is a mystical energy in this town surrounded by gorgeous red rock formations; they claim there are vortexes of healing energy.

-An endless array of spas, retreats, wellness centers, and psychics have sprung up in Sedona to heal all that ails you.
-If you’re planning a vacation to Arizona, this is one area you won’t want to miss, especially if you are in need of some serious relaxation.
+An endless array of spas, retreats, wellness centers, and psychics have sprung up in Sedona and if you’re planning a vacation to Arizona, this is one area you won’t want to miss, especially if you are in need of some serious relaxation.

 Chances are you’ll be driving in from Phoenix on I-17 to get there and all of these great stops are accessible from just a short detour from the freeway.